Belize: Industrial infrastructure

-Belize Electricity Limited (BEL), the nation's primary utility, has embarked on an ambitious plan to enhance its energy infrastructure.
-In its 2024–2028 Full Tariff Review, BEL proposed a $500 million investment to support the integration of 60 MW of utility-scale solar photovoltaic (PV) generation and 40 MW of battery energy storage systems.
-This initiative aims to stabilize electricity rates at 40 cents per kilowatt-hour and reduce reliance on imported electricity from Mexico.
-The Government of Belize's National Energy Policy 2023–2040 outlines a commitment to achieving 75% renewable energy in the electricity generation mix by 2030.
-As of 2022, renewable sources accounted for 53% of total gross electricity generation, highlighting significant progress towards this goal.
+Belize Electricity Limited (BEL), the nation's primary distributor of electricity, proposed a $500 million investment to support the integration of 60 MW of utility-scale solar photovoltaic (PV) generation and 40 MW of battery energy storage systems in its 2024–2028 Full Tariff Review, in an effort to stabilize electricity rates at 40 cents per kilowatt-hour and reduce reliance on imported electricity from Mexico.
+The Government of Belize's National Energy Policy 2023–2040 commits to achieving 75% renewable energy in the electricity generation mix by 2030.
+As of 2022, renewable sources accounted for 53% of total gross electricity generation.

-To bolster grid reliability, BEL has undertaken several infrastructure upgrades.
+To improve grid reliability, BEL has initiated several infrastructure upgrades.
 In 2024, the company completed an upgrade of the West Lake Gas Turbine, increasing its capacity from 19 MW to 30 MW.
 Additionally, a new gas turbine was installed on Ambergris Caye, adding 20 MW of generation capacity to the national grid.
 The World Bank is supporting these efforts through the Belize Energy Resilience and Sustainability Project, which includes the deployment of four 10 MW battery storage systems in key districts.
-This project aims to enhance power reliability, reduce outages, and optimize electricity costs for consumers.